manigandanp/audio_transcribe/README.md

-# Project README: Audio Transcription using Faster-Whisper (Large-v3)
+# Audio Transcription using Faster-Whisper (Large-v3)

 ## Project Overview
 This project is designed to transcribe audio files using the Faster-Whisper model (large-v3).
 The default assumption is that the audio files are in Tamil.
 The project uses **ClearML** for the orchestration of the entire flow.